-Linking Oracle with the Data Protector Database Library on UNIX Systems
+Linking Oracle with the Data Protector Oracle Integration Media Management Library (MML) on UNIX

-In order to use the Data Protector Oracle integration, you need to manually link the Oracle server software and the Data Protector Database Library on the Data Protector Oracle Server system.
+To use the Data Protector Oracle integration, you need to manually link the Oracle server software and MML on the Data Protector Oracle Server system.

-The Data Protector Database Library is invoked by the Oracle server when it needs to write to or read from devices using Data Protector.
+MML is invoked by the Oracle server when it needs to write to or read from devices using Data Protector.

-After uninstalling the Data Protector Oracle integration on an Oracle server system, the Oracle server software is still linked to the Data Protector Database Library.
-You must rebuild (Oracle8) or re-link (Oracle8i/9i) the Oracle binary to remove this link.
+IMPORTANT After uninstalling the Data Protector Oracle integration on an Oracle server system, the Oracle server software is still linked to MML.
+You must re-link the Oracle binary to remove this link.
 If this is not done, the Oracle server cannot be started after the integration has been removed.
-See "Using Oracle After Removing the Data Protector Oracle Integration on UNIX Systems" on page 108 for more information on removing the integration link.
+See "Using Oracle After Removing the Data Protector Oracle Integration on UNIX Systems" on page 109 for information on removing the integration link.

-MC/ServiceGuard Clients

-When linking Oracle with the Data Protector database library, link it on all nodes.
+MC/ServiceGuard: When linking Oracle with MML, link it on all nodes.